WhoCanThisBe/PG630_WebAPI_Exam/README.md

 # Sources/Credits #

 NB: All sources used that can't be placed as a comment in the code, should be placed here.

+[ ] boiler plat was predon, this was done under preparment for exam you can see my git for earlier